mtuck/Software-Engineering/README.md

 - The team leader deals with the technical issues of the project
 - Results in programmers having 2 "bosses"
 - May be difficult to determine if an issue is technical or nontechnical
+- one project leader oversees several team leaders
+- Each team leader has several programmers for which she/he is responsible
+- Clear lines of communication

+##Synchronize-and-Stabilize Team
+- used by microsoft
+- small team led by a manager and having three to eight developers and three to eight testers working ont-to-one with the developers
+- Developers are given freedom to design and implement their portions as they wish
+- each day the partial components are tested and debugged
+- encourages creativity and innovation yet the daily synchroniztion keeps the project on track

+##Agile Teams
+- Work in pairs
+- Provide instant review
+- Create test cases which are used for daily testing
+- Remove the problem if one developer leaves,  the knowledge does not disappear about a portion of the project

+##choosing an appropriate team organiztion
+- there is no one solution to the problem of team organiztion
+- The "correct" way depends on
+    - the product
+    - the outlook of the leaders of the organizatioin
+    - previous experience with various team structures
+-